Understanding Laissez-Faire Leadership

 Lack of Direction: Employees may feel confused or unsupported without clear guidance.

-Accountability Issues: With minimal oversight, performance problems may go unnoticed.
+Accountability Issues: With minimal oversight, low accountability can result, as performance problems may go unnoticed and team members are not always held responsible for their actions.

-Uneven Productivity: Results vary widely depending on individual motivation and skill.
+Uneven Productivity: Results vary widely depending on individual motivation and skill, and this style may not be suitable when high productivity is essential.

 Risk of Disorganization: Teams may lose focus or duplicate efforts without structure.